hellosteadman/soundslocal.co.uk/content/pages/index.md

 === CTA SECTION ===

-## Early days
+## Let's do something fun

-I'm still spinning things up, so if you'd like to work with me or get involved in a project, hit the button below.
-I'll update the website with more as it develops.
+If you'd like some help bringing warmth, heart, and fun into your comms, or you fancy getting involved in a project, hit the button below and we'll have a chat.

 [cta "mailto:mark@soundslocal.co.uk"]Get in touch[/cta]